santoshmanya/ai-rental-car-microservices/README.md

 ## 👥 Team

-Built as part of the Penn State Rental Car System project.
+Built as part of the Rental Car System project.

 ## 🆘 Support